Kernels for (connected) Dominating Set on graphs with Excluded Topological subgraphs: Introduction

-The {\sc Dominating Set} (\tDS) problem together with its numerous variants, is one of the most classic and well-studied problems in algorithms and combinatorics~\cite{HaynesHS98}.
+The {\sc Dominating Set} (\tDS) problem together with its numerous variants, is one of the most classical and well-studied problems in algorithms and combinatorics~\cite{HaynesHS98}.
 In the {\sc Dominating Set} (\tDS) problem, we are given a graph $G$ and a non-negative integer $k$, and the question is whether $G$ contains a set of $k$ vertices whose closed neighborhood contains all the vertices of $G$.
-In the connected variant, {\sc Connected Dominating Set} (\tCDS), we additionally demand the subgraph induced by the dominating set to be connected.
-A considerable part of the algorithmic study on these {\sf NP}-complete problems has been focused on the design of parameterized and kernelization algorithms.
+The connected variant of the problem, {\sc Connected Dominating Set} (\tCDS) asks, given a graph $G$ and a non-negative integer $k$, whether $G$ contains a dominating set $D$ of at most $k$ vertices such that for every connected component $C$ of $G$, we have that $G[V(C)\cap D]$ is connected.
+This definition of \tCDS\ differs slightly from the established one where one just demands that the subgraph induced by the dominating set be connected.
+Our definition generalizes the established one to include disconnected graphs.
+A considerable part of the algorithmic study of these {\sf NP}-complete problems has been focused on the design of parameterized and kernelization algorithms.
 In general, \tDS \, is {\sf W}[2]-complete and therefore it cannot be solved by a parameterized algorithm, unless an unexpected collapse occurs in the Parameterized Complexity hierarchy (see~\cite{DowneyF98,FlumGrohebook,Niedermeierbook06}) and thus also does not admit a kernel.
 However, there are interesting graph classes where {\em fixed-parameter tractable} {\sf (FPT)} algorithms exist for the \tDS \, problem.
-The project of widening the horizon where such algorithms exist spanned a multitude of ideas that made \tDS \, the testbed for some of the most cutting-edge techniques of parameterized algorithm design.
-For example, the initial study of parameterized subexponential algorithms for \tDS \, on planar graphs \cite{AlberBFKN02,DemaineFHT05talg,FominT06} resulted in the creation of bidimensionality theory characterizing a broad range of graph problems that admit efficient approximate schemes, fixed-parameter algorithms or kernels on a broad range of graphs \cite{DemaineFHT05sub,DemaineH07-CJ,DornFLRS10,FominLRS10,F.V.Fomin:2010oq,FominLS12}.
+The project of widening the families of graph classes, on which such algorithms exist, inspired a multitude of ideas that made \tDS \, the test bed for some of the most cutting-edge techniques of parameterized algorithm design.
+For example, the initial study of parameterized subexponential algorithms for \tDS \, on planar graphs \cite{AlberBFKN02,DemaineFHT05talg,FominT06} resulted in the creation of bidimensionality theory characterizing a broad range of graph problems that admit efficient approximation schemes, fixed-parameter algorithms or kernels on a broad range of graphs \cite{DemaineFHT05sub,DemaineH07-CJ,DornFLRS10,FominLRS10,F.V.Fomin:2010oq,FominLS12}.